jack-and-rozz/vocabulary_adaptation/README.md

 ## Reproduction

-* **Setup:** Prepare corpora, subword tokenization, embeddings, and binarized dataset in each domain (e.g., from JESC to ASPEC domain for En-Ja translation).
+* **Setup:** Prepare corpora, subword tokenization, embeddings, and binarized dataset in each domain This is an examples of DAfrom JESC to ASPEC for En-Ja translation
 ```bash
  # Download the dataset of each domain.
 When trying another dataset, you need to write a script to prepare it by yourself and add the dataset path to 'const.sh'.